flatcar-archive/flatcar-docs/coreupdate/updatectl-client.md

 ### Fake instances

-This example will start 132 fake instances pinging the update service every 1 to 50 seconds against the Container Linux application's UUID and put them in the beta group starting at version 1.0.0.
+This example will start 132 fake instances pinging the update service every 1 to 50 seconds against the Flatcar Linux application's UUID and put them in the beta group starting at version 1.0.0.

 ```
 updateservicectl instance fake \